catseye/Tamsin/doc/Philosophy.markdown

         reverse(nil, A) = A.

 *   It's Turing-complete.
-*   It can be bootrapped.
+*   It can be, and in fact has been, bootstrapped.

 Tamsin isn't one, because: